George Forbes (New Zealand politician): Party leader, United Party formation and minister

 In August 1925, a month after the merger discussions with Reform had ended, Wilford resigned as leader.
-Forbes was then elected Leader of The National Party.
+Forbes was then elected Leader of The National Party (distinct from the modern day New Zealand National Party).

-After several North Island public meetings in September, on 1 October 1925, Forbes issued the National Party’s election manifesto, including, as he had first done in 1902, making the appeal for a State Bank, free from political control.
-Less than three months later, in the November 1925 election that took place, the Party did very badly, gaining only eleven seats compared with Reform's fifty-five.
+After several North Island public meetings in September, on 1 October 1925, Forbes issued the National Party's election manifesto, including, as he had first done in 1902, making the appeal for a State Bank, free from political control.
+Less than three months later, in the November 1925 election that took place, the party did very badly, gaining only eleven seats compared with Reform's fifty-five.
 To compound the injury, Forbes no longer held the post of Leader of the Opposition – the Labour Party had won twelve seats, enabling its leader Harry Holland to claim seniority in Opposition, although with two independents sitting in opposition as well the position of Leader of the Opposition remained vacant until Labour won the 1926 Eden by-election.

 The National Party's poor fortune did not last long.
-After an initial public signal of support from Forbes in August 1927, in November 1927 Forbes secured an alliance with Albert Davy, the well-known former Reform Party organiser who, along with a growing number of people, had become dissatisfied with Reform's paternalism and intrusive state governance.
-The National Party under Forbes now aligned with Davy's newly formed "United New Zealand Political Organisation" operating outside of parliament and the parliamentary party later adopted the name United Party.
-The 1927 decision by Forbes to formally join his Party with the United New Zealand Political Organisation was to prove pivotal in arresting the long decline for the Liberals.
-After the 1928 election, Albert Davy credited Forbes with the existence of the United Party.
-Forbes toured the country with Davy during 1928, giving speeches advocating less bureaucracy and state interference in society.
-He continued as leader of the new United Party until the Party's conference of September 1928, when Forbes, Veitch and Ransom all vied as candidates for the parliamentary leadership, but the position eventually went to the elderly former Liberal Prime Minister, Sir Joseph Ward.
-Forbes became one of two deputy leaders, having particular responsibility for the South Island.
+After an initial public signal of support from Forbes in August 1927, in November 1927 Forbes entered into a formal alliance with Albert Davy, the well-known former Reform Party organiser who, along with a growing number of people, had become dissatisfied with Reform's paternalism and intrusive state governance.
+The National Party under Forbes became the parliamentary "nucleus" of the newly formed "United New Zealand Political Organisation" operating outside of parliament and the National Party later adopted the name United Party.
+The 1927 decision by Forbes to formally join his party with the United New Zealand Political Organisation was to prove pivotal in arresting the long decline for the Liberals.
+After the 1928 election, Albert Davy credited Forbes with the existence of the United Party; stating that he and Forbes had made an arrangement to create the new political organisation "long before anything was heard of the United party".
+Forbes toured the country with Davy during 1928, giving speeches advocating less bureaucracy and state interference in society, and securing candidates for the upcoming election.
+In the gathering momentum, William Veitch, the leader of a newly formed Liberal movement then joined United in April 1928.
+Forbes continued as leader of the new United Party until the party's conference of September 1928, when his name and the names of William Veitch, Alfred Ransom and Sir Joseph Ward were all put forward as candidates for the parliamentary United Party leadership.
+Ward had played no part in the United Party and been out of New Zealand since April 1928, returning only days prior to the September 1928 conference.
+Despite this, at the conference the position went to the elderly and frail Ward, with Forbes having committed his parliamentary party to support him, to encourage Ward to accept the leadership.
+Forbes became one of two deputy leaders, having particular responsibility for the South Island, although as Ward's health declined in the following eighteen months, Forbes increasingly took up the United Party leadership.